CalebLombard/digital-portfolio/README.md

 ### Reflection

-**Situation**: We had to interact and read through a slide show presentation that discussed Personality Assessment.
-We had to complete all the activities in the slideshow and also finish the exam at the end of the slideshow to complete the submission.
+**Situation**: I had to interact and read through a slide show presentation that discussed Personality Assessment.
+I had to complete all the activities in the slideshow and also finish the exam at the end of the slideshow to complete the submission.

 **Task**: The goal of the slideshow was present key aspects of our personality, how they relate to the workplace, and how it reflects on our readiness for the professional world.